usagi-coffee/pg_chainsync/README.md

 Here is the log output after the job has started, for the testing the number of fetched blocks has been limited - it obviously can run indefinitely.
 ![example_output](./extra/usage1.png)

-The usage example was run on Potsgresql 15.
+The usage example was run on PotsgreSQL 15.

 ## Installation